vlrmprjct/vlrmprjct/readme.md

   - Incurable internet nerd
   - Camper-Hacker and
   - Youngtimer Owner
   - Modular synth builder
   - Hardware Maker
   - Soundfetishist
-  - Producer and Ex-DJ
+  - Producer
   - Bored by superficial people
   - Still not lovin FB/IG, even in 2024.
-  - and sometimes Yes, a developer.
+  - and sometimes Yes, a developer :)